To spike or not to spike: the whims of the Wonham filter in the strong noise regime: Statement of the problem and Main Theorem

-where $\B$ is the unit ball of ${\mathbb R}^2$ and, for $a \in \mathbb R^2$ and $B \subset \mathbb R^2$, ${\rm d} (a, B)= \inf_{b\in B} \Vert a-b \Vert$.
-This distance is the appropriate one which allow to capture the spiking process.
+In particular dealing with the Hausdorff distance requires treating those two conditions.
+This distance is the appropriate one which allows to capture the spiking process.
 Indeed, when interpreting in terms of processes, this distance corresponds to the distance associated to the convergence of the graph of the processes.
 Spikes are then understood as vertical lines for the limit of $\pi^\gamma$.
 Those lines are of Lebesgue measure zero and cannot be enlightened by smoothing measure of type ${\rm d}_{\L}$.
-Note that usual topology of stochastic convergence process as Skorohod topology are useless in this context due to the singularity of the limiting processes as it as been pointed out in \cite{bernardin2018spiking}.
+Note that the topologies usually used for the convergence of stochastic processes, such as the Skorohod topology are useless in this context.
+This is due to the singularity of the limiting processes as it as been pointed out in \cite{bernardin2018spiking}.

+{\bf Limiting processes:} For the sake of completeness, we recall the construction of the spiking process which is described in \cite{bernardin2018spiking}.